Yes, survive is included in this title. Because honestly, getting through a pregnancy after miscarriage is about emotional survival.

 1. FIND SOMETHING TO ANCHOR TO

 We NEED something to quiet our souls after loss, and the anxiety that comes with a subsequent pregnancy.
 I found this in different ways at different times.
-Church, meditation, long walks, and journaling all served as ways to get a grip on my emotional turmoil.

 So find your anchor.
 Is it faith?
 Music?
 Therapy?
 Or just silence with your thoughts?